 1. Help her figure out how she’s feeling.

-Kids with learning and attention issues might not be aware that they’re feeling stress.
+Kids with learning and thinking differences might not be aware that they’re feeling stress.
 Try to keep your questions low-key.
 Drawing together is a good way to get conversation flowing.
 Mention you’ve noticed something has been bothering her.
 Help her put a name on what it might be.
 “Are you feeling scared about reading out loud in Ms. Smith’s class?”
 Simply talking about feelings can be a relief.

 A whole page of word problems can seem overwhelming, especially for kids with attention issues.
 Break the problems down into chunks—groups of three, for example.
 That can make the task more manageable.
 Promise fun breaks in between—she can FaceTime with a friend or take the guinea pig out to play.
 Praise her for each set she completes.

 If your child is going to start a new activity, such as karate, visit ahead of time.
 Let her meet the lady at the front desk, check out the bathroom, and see the dojo.
 Ask the teacher to describe what she’ll do the first day of class.
 If the new activity seems familiar, your child won’t feel nearly as much

 Most kids feel some stress when facing a new challenge.
 But they eventually dive in because past success gives them confidence.
-Kids with learning and attention issues need that same motivation—but success is often harder to come by.
+Kids with learning and thinking differences need that same motivation—but success is often harder to come by.
 Watch for opportunities to

 Suggest phrases she can repeat when facing stressful situations.
 “I am not afraid to try” or “I can do this” are two good examples.
 These thoughts will crowd out negative talk (“I’m too stupid to do this!”) and repeating the words over and over can be soothing.